tomrains/miscProjects/projects/refactoring/README.md

 so pick a random piece, and try to move it to a random square. do this until it is successful. this is another case ..
 ... where it would make more sense to have a list of available moves, instead of relying on counting moves out.

+ai note:
+could get randomized array of the pieces and randomized array of potential moves. and from there, loop through them all to see if they work. if they do, then we good. else, keep goingl

 So let's see if I can get an array of arrays to work in JS.